nu-soccr/regeneratetb/content/services.md

 Throughout concept development, design, construction, commissioning, and operations, Regenerative Shift can support project LEED certification goals and provide guidance on the path to obtain this industry-recognized sustainability certification, and how to fit this project into your overall sustainability program.

-5. ### Climate Adaptation Planning

-As part of a holistic strategic plan, Regenerative Shift can help you build resiliency in your community and business to be better prepared for environmental and social changes that are on the horizon.
-Building local resiliency can be an asset that protects against supply chain interruptions and other changes that come from an uncertain climate future.

 ---
 ## Contact